A note concerning polyhyperbolic and related splines: Introduction

 The second family of splines are built out of $\tanh$, specifically these are piecewise combinations of $t=p+q\tanh(\alpha \cdot)$, where $p$ and $q$ are polynomials.
 We can characterize the order these by the maximal degree of the polynomials; the $k$-th order splines have polynomials whose degree does not exceed $k-1$.
 Owing to the popularity of $\tanh$ as an activation function in neural networks \cite{aggarwal} and the use of splines for the same \cite{unser_deep,unser_representer}, it's possible these splines have application in their own right.
 However in this note, we will concern ourselves with basic approximation properties of these splines.
 In principal, interpolating with either spline of order $k$ corresponds to $2k-1$ degree \emph{polynomial} spline interpolation.
 We will explore the problem for the values $k=1$ and $k=2$, which correspond to classical linear and cubic interpolation, respectively.

 The rest of the paper is laid out as follows.
 Section 2 contains definitions and facts necessary to the sequel.
 Section 3 contains results for first order splines, while Section 4 contains those related to the second order splines.
-The main results are found in these sections as Proposition \ref{k=1 convergence} and Theorem \ref{k=2 convergence} and its corollary.
-General comments including those concerning the corresponding Hermite interpolation problem are made in Section 5, while in Section 6 we provide some Mathematica\texttrademark{} code to generate some of these splines.
+The main results are found in these sections as Proposition \ref{k=1 convergence} and Theorem \ref{k=2 convergence} and its corollary. $B$-spline bases for low degree splines are developed in Section 5.
+A related interpolation problem for higher degree splines is solved using a Fourier analysis approach in Section 6, whose main result is Theorem \ref{thm: high degree main}.